all-in-one-of/snippets/HOU DOP Flip.md

 #### Air:
 - Enforce Air Incompressibility on the FLIP Solver.
 This feature prevents air pockets from collapsing
 #### Divergence:
+Divergence is measure of imbalance.
+- Negative values cause them to clump together.
+- 0 for Incompresive fluid - have not "scale factor" still have : swirl , shear and translate factors
-- Positive values cause particles to spread out, and negative values cause them to clump together.
+- Positive values cause particles to spread out
 #### Surface Tension:
 - Createing the surfacepressure field.
 Fight against gravity trying to put particles in to drop (bostly in places where curvature of shape is bigest).
 Crown Splash, Suction, Avoidance (Houdini 16 Masterclass). *In small scale it can be unstable*